SantiagoMontion/MGM-PERSONALIZADOS/docs/api.md

 ### `POST /api/cart/link`

-Creates a Shopify cart that includes a single product variant and returns `{ webUrl, checkoutUrl?, strategy }`.
+Creates a Shopify cart that includes a single product variant and returns `{ url, webUrl, checkoutUrl?, strategy, requestId? }` where `url === webUrl` on the Storefront path.
+When Shopify cannot create the cart the handler falls back to the public permalink (`https://www.mgmgamers.store/cart/<variantId>:<quantity>`).

 - Request body must include `variantId` (numeric or GraphQL). `quantity` defaults to `1` and is clamped between `1` and `99`.
-- The handler checks variant availability via the Storefront API and uses `cartCreate`.
-If Shopify rejects the mutation or the Storefront API is unavailable it falls back to `https://www.mgmgamers.store/cart/<variantId>:<quantity>?return_to=/cart`.
+- The handler short-polls variant availability through Storefront (`WaitVariant`) for up to ~5 s before attempting `cartCreate`.
+Failures (user errors, Storefront outages, 5xx responses) return a permalink so the browser can open `/cart` directly.
+All error payloads include `ok: false` and, when available, Shopify `requestId`/`userErrors`.
 - Invalid payloads return `400 { reason: 'bad_request' }`.
 Oversized bodies return `413`.

 ### `POST /api/private/checkout`